CENProject-Innovations-Limited/The-IFA-Internet/README.md

 * are experimental
 * are under active development
-* require further formalization and validation
+* require further formalization and studies

 We are committed to: